 4. Install car safety features.

 More on safe-driving discounts.
 In the same way that a defensive course minimizes your risk, so do car safety features.
 Often cars will have a list of safety equipment you need installed in order to get an additional discount.
 These features can include airbags, anti-lock brakes, electronic safety controls, and automatic seatbelts.
-Sometimes even showing the receipt of a kids’ safety car seat can lower your premium.
+Sometimes even showing the receipt of a kids’ safety car seat can lower your car insurance premium.

 5. Choose a low-risk car.